All our research work follows a defined trajectory.

 First, we seek to discern concrete needs.
 We engage with and document the voices of vulnerable and silenced communities, from regions of the world that are often marginalised within mainstream western academia.
 We also take care to heed the voices of "non-human" as well as human actors.

-Our specific research projects take this discernment forward in an integrated way.
-We call upon the internal resources of our own research team, of our Fellows and Affiliates, and of academics within the University of Oxford and elsewhere.
-But we also seek to engage in partnership with local communities and institutions who are able to provide information and insights from the ground.
+Second, we take this discernment forward in an integrated way, drawing from the humanities, natural and social sciences and also wisdom coming from the marginalized communities themselves.
+We seek to engage in partnership with local communities and institutions who are able to provide information and insights from their lived experiences.